swimmingly/swimmingly.github.io/_pages/dark-retreat.md

 It is time to face facts.
 We are not going to handle our quandary as we imagine ourselves to be: just the conscious, volitional part of ourselves.
 We are not going to get it done or have anything to do with its getting done.
 We are not going to figure it out.
 We are fit to be tied.

 The best we can do is fully admit our helplessness and surrender to the only force that could ever untie the knot.
 It is the Gordian Knot.
 But the knot must be untied, the precious rope put to use again.
-Alexander did not properly handle it by cutting it open with his sword, and neither will we with our scheming, effort, skill, or technology.
+Alexander failed when he cut it open with his sword.
+So will we with our effort, skill, or technology.

 Only the silent, slow tendrils of the organism's vast autonomic intelligence can ever untie such a tangle.
 But it needs our recognition, our commission to do the job.
-It cannot go beyond its conditioned scope of action without explicit support.
-The unconscious brings wholeness, not division.
+It can only go beyond our knotted conditioning with conscious support.
+The unconscious brings personal unity, not further division.
 Integrity is the end, so integrity must be the means as well.

 Hygiene's emphasis on rest and healing is an important idea.
 It defines the appropriate _attitude_ toward retreating.
 How one approaches a retreat has a great effect on what happens in it.
 I learned this in fasting.
 The mind becomes extremely powerful when it is resting.
 If one's attitude is really to passively support the omnipotent healing forces of the organism in doing everything, the effect of this internal unity will be infinitely greater than if one has the conflicted doer-attitude of a practitioner.